Casa Batlló: Roof tile

-The roof's arched profile recalls the spine of a dragon with ceramic tiles for scales, and a small triangular window towards the right of the structure simulates the eye.
+The roof's arched profile recalls the spine of a dragon with ceramic tiles for scales; a small triangular window towards the right of the structure simulates the eye.
 Legend has it that it was once possible to see the Sagrada Família through this window, which was being built simultaneously.
-As of 2022, the partial view of the Sagrada Família is available from this vantage point, with its spires visible over newer buildings.
+As of 2022, a partial view of the Sagrada Família can be seen from this vantage point, with its spires visible over newer buildings.
 The tiles were given a metallic sheen to simulate the varying scales of the monster, with the color grading from green on the right side, where the head begins, to deep blue and violet in the center, to red and pink on the left side of the building.

 Tower and bulb

-One of the highlights of the façade is a tower topped with a cross of four arms oriented to the cardinal directions.
+One of the highlights of the façade is a tower topped with a cross whose four arms are oriented to the cardinal directions.
 It is a bulbous, root-like structure that evokes plant life.
-There is a second bulb-shaped structure similarly reminiscent of a thalamus flower, which is represented by a cross with arms that are actually buds announcing the next flowering.
-The tower is decorated with monograms of Jesus (JHS), Maria (M with the ducal crown) and Joseph (JHP), made of ceramic pieces that stand out golden on the green background that covers the façade.
-These symbols show the deep religiosity of Gaudí, who was inspired by the contemporaneous construction of his basilica to choose the theme of the holy family.
+There is a second bulb-shaped structure similarly reminiscent of a thalamus (in the botanical, not the neuroanatomical sense), which is represented by a cross whose arms are buds announcing the next flowering.
+The tower is decorated with monograms of Jesus (JHS), Maria (M with the ducal crown) and Joseph (JHP) made of ceramic pieces that stand out in gold against the green background that covers the façade.
+These symbols evince the profound religiosity of Gaudí, who was inspired by the contemporaneous construction of his basilica to choose the theme of the holy family.

 The bulb was broken when it was delivered, perhaps during transportation.
-Although the manufacturer committed to re-do the broken parts, Gaudí liked the aesthetic of the broken masonry and asked that the pieces be stuck to the main structure with lime mortar and held in with a brass ring.
+Although the manufacturer committed to re-do the broken parts, Gaudí liked the aesthetic of the broken masonry and asked that the pieces be stuck to the main structure with lime mortar and held in place with a brass ring.